Somali Civil War (2009–present): Battle of Mogadishu and central Somalia

 On 7 May, a fierce battle for control of Mogadishu started between al-Shabaab and Hizbul Islam against the TFG.
 Hundreds were killed and injured and tens of thousands were displaced.
 By 11 May, rebel forces gained the upper hand and made large gains taking over most of the capital.
 The rebels came close to overthrowing the government before fighting ended on 14 May, new rounds of fighting would last all through August.
-By 16 May, Al-Shabaab captured the strategic town of Jowhar, which connects Mogadishu with central Somalia.
+By 16 May, al-Shabaab captured the strategic town of Jowhar, which connects Mogadishu with central Somalia.
 One of the largest battles of the war took place about 3 weeks later on 5 June when Hizbul Islam captured Wabho leaving 50 combatants killed.
 On 19 June, the transitional parliament speaker Sheikh Adan Mohamed Nuur Madobe asked the international community to send foreign troops to Somalia within the following 24 hours.
 He stated that the government's power is on the verge of being defeated by Islamist forces in the Somali capital.
 The Somali cabinet declared a state of emergency, and asked for help from neighboring countries which included Kenya, Djibouti, Ethiopia and Yemen.
-Ethiopia refused saying intervention needs an international mandate.
-Al-Shabaab responded by 21 June saying they would fight any foreign troops, and made threats against potential Kenyan intervention.
+Ethiopia refused saying intervention needs an international mandate. al-Shabaab responded by 21 June saying they would fight any foreign troops, and made threats against potential Kenyan intervention.

 President Sheikh Sharif Ahmed declared a state of emergency by 22 June, as a new round of fighting in Mogadishu left 12 dead and 20 injured with hundreds more fleeing the city.
 The notion of Ethiopian troops intervening in the conflict caused defections by local government administration officials.
 Areas affected by this included Beledweyne, El-gal village, and Hiraan.
 The effects also caused many pro-government Islamic Courts Union officials to resign.
 In response, TFG forces led by general Muktar Hussein Afrah started military manoeuvers in the East side of Mogadishu.
-On 6 July, The Amir of al-Shabaab (Sheikh Moktar Ali Zubeyr) gave government forces an ultimatum of 5 days to hand over their weapons which was rejected.
+On 6 July, The Amir of al-Shabaab, Ahmed Godane gave government forces an ultimatum of five days to hand over their weapons which was rejected.
 At some point, foreign aid to the government was provided in the form of security advisors.
 On 17 July, two of these advisors (sent by France) were captured by insurgents.
-The Somali government gave permission for French commandos to launch operations inside Somalia to free the 2 French nationals that were held by Al-Shabaab.
+The Somali government gave permission for French commandos to launch operations inside Somalia to free the two French nationals that were held by al-Shabaab.
 France responded on 22 July by sending in warships and helicopters near the ports of Mogadishu and Marka declaring they would undertake military operations to free the two French military advisors who had been captured by insurgents.
 One of the hostages eventually was able to escape by August 2009, while the other was last seen in a video released in June 2010 asking for assistance.
-The United States also took up targeting Al-Qaeda members such as Saleh Ali Saleh Nabhan, who was killed along with 6 others in military helicopter raid on 15 September.